• Skip to primary navigation

 • More

-Galaxy S22 New Features Guides, Galaxy S22 How-to Guides Android 13, app pair, charge Galaxy S22 battery, Dual Messenger, Galaxy S20, Galaxy S21, Galaxy S22, Galaxy S22 home screen, Galaxy S22 settings, gesture, home buton, home screen layout, multiwindow, navigation bar, navigation button, navigation gesture, One UI 5, pop-up view, protect battery, Recents screen, split-screen view, status bar, touchscreen
+Galaxy S22 How-to Guides, Galaxy S22 New Features Guides Android 13, Android 14, app pair, charge Galaxy S22 battery, Dual Messenger, Galaxy S20, Galaxy S21, Galaxy S22, Galaxy S22 home screen, Galaxy S22 settings, gesture, home buton, home screen layout, multiwindow, navigation bar, navigation button, navigation gesture, One UI 5, One UI 5.1, One UI 6, pop-up view, protect battery, Recents screen, split-screen view, status bar, touchscreen

 Reader Interactions